microsoft/azure-pipelines-extensions/Extensions/ServiceNow/Src/readme.md

 **Inputs for Update change request task**:

 - **Change request number**: Number of the change request that you want to update.
 - **Updated status of change request** : Status of the change request that you want to update.
-Task would succeed when the change request status is same as the provided value.
 - **Close code and notes**: Closure information for the change request.
 - **Additional change request parameters**:  Additional properties of the change request to set.